paulshaheen/fabric-solution-accelerator/README.md

 This repository contains a **deployable Microsoft Fabric solution** using **Fabric Launcher** and **SEMPy**.

 ## Prerequisites
--A Sercvice Principal (App Registration)
+- A Sercvice Principal (App Registration) with at least contributor access to the fabric capacity wehere being provisioned.
 - Microsoft Fabric workspace access (Contributor or higher)
 - Fabric Launcher library available in your tenant
 - SEMPy available in Fabric notebooks